nmartinkova/genome-polarisation/docs/06-smoothing.md

 # 15 15 15 KE227386.1 153    .
 A       G
 ```

 Each entry in `windows` corresponds to one marker in the *myo-includedSites.txt* file and shows a range of sites that are within the desired `windowSize`, where the window is centered at the reference site.
-In practice, `rank2map` looks for half the `windoSize` in either direction from the evaluated site, respecting the afinity to unique `CHROM` values.
+In practice, `rank2map` looks for half the `windowSize` in either direction from the evaluated site, respecting the afinity to unique `CHROM` values.
 For genomes composed of multiple scaffolds or chromosomes, smoothing should be performed separately for each element, and `rank2map` ensures that the windows are set up with respect to `CHROM` values.

 ### Visual comparison of raw and smoothed results